Global Self-Attention as a Replacement for Graph Convolution: Experiments and Results

-We primarily evaluate the performance of our proposed architecture in a supervised and inductive setting.
-We focus on a diverse set of supervised learning tasks, namely, node classification, graph classification and regression, and edge classification.
+We evaluate the performance of our proposed EGT architecture in a supervised and inductive setting.
+We focus on a diverse set of supervised learning tasks, namely, node and edge classification, and graph classification and regression.
+We also experiment on the transfer learning performance of EGT.